Initiatives that involve the local community

 Employees of Ryohin Keikaku participate in volunteer activities as part of their work.

 The head office of Ryohin Keikaku conducts a community cleanup activity around the head office building.
 Every month, about 20 volunteers from each department at the head office pick up trash around the company as a way of showing our appreciation to our neighbors who have been so kind to us.
 Since the beginning of the activity in 2008, more than 2,200 people have participated in this initiative.
 Starting in 2020, some of our stores also organize cleanup activities around the stores, and participate in cleanup activities held by commercial facilities and local communities where we operate our stores.

-In addition, to promote and support employees' volunteer activities, an internal system is in place that allows employees who wish to participate in volunteer activities, such as disaster recovery activities or local community volunteer events, to do so as part of their work, after consulting with their supervisors.
+In addition, to promote and support employees' volunteer activities, an internal system is in place that allows employees who wish to participate in local community's volunteer events, to do so as part of their work, after consulting with their supervisors.

 MUJI stores in Japan sponsor work experience programs for elementary, junior high, and high school students.
 Students attending schools near our stores perform actual work done by MUJI employees, learning the dignity of work and the enjoyment of being a contributing member of society.
 By experiencing service and teamwork that enhance customer satisfaction, students learn the value of work in the real world.
 Through these and other activities, participating MUJI store managers and staff also learn valuable lessons.